Easy bullet journal guide for beginners

 I prefer using a dot or grid journal but you could also go with lined or black page journals – whatever works for you!

-And as you progress in your bullet journal journey you might get more creative with your spreads and try all sort of stationery items.
+And as you progress in your bullet journal journey you might get more creative with your spreads and try all sorts of stationery items.

 It is all good as far as bullet journal goes – You do you, that is what matters!